 HOW MANY KITS WILL THE U.S. FUND FOR UNICEF SUPPLY?

 20,000.
 The U.S. Fund has committed to supplying 20,000 kits through a combination of in-kind gifts and large-quantity purchases.
-The U.S. Fund will prepare 5,000 each of four types of kits for four different age groups.
+The U.S. Fund is preparing 5,000 each of four types of kits for four different age groups.
 The U.S. Fund and its logistics partner, UPS, will assemble and deliver these kits to two countries where Syrian child refugees are located.